 If the physical litter box hasn't changed at all — and it's clean (remember, cats are neat freaks!) — consider these reasons for behavioral outcries:

-“These things can be stressful and lead to behavioral changes,” Dr. Satchu said.
+“These things can be stressful and lead to behavioral changes,” Dr. Satchu told The Dodo.

 In these cases, the behavior should go back to normal once she gets adjusted — but make sure you still have quiet environments and plenty of enrichment inside your house for your cat to relieve her stress.